Lake Oldevatnet is a great lake for kayaking. One day in early May, I glided into the lake and could experience the wild nature at its most beautiful.

 Lake Oldevatnet is 11 kilometers long and is only 33 meters above sea level.
 A narrow strait divides the lake in two, but it is fine to sail through the strait with small boats and by kayak.

 Morning mood by Lake Oldevatnet

-I spent the night at a picnic area on the southwest side of Lake Oldevatnet.
+I spent the night at a picnic area on the southwest side of Lake Oldevatnet in Nordfjord.
 I woke up to a sunny day and I had breakfast with the most beautiful view in the world.
 Oldedalen Valley really offered the best of itself that morning.
 The snow-capped mountains were reflected in the lake, the birds chirped and the sound of all the waterfalls could be heard far away.

 A short drive along Lake Oldevatnet before kayaking

 After breakfast out in the open, I drove north along Lake Oldevatnet to find a nice place to start the kayak trip from.
 The water is often calm early in the day, and I had to stop along the road to take some pictures.
 I found a great place that was perfect both for regular photography and for my drone.
 See the pictures and video below.

 Shortly before 12 o’clock I glided into Lake Oldevatne.
 I was looking forward to experience this gem of a valley from the kayak.
 Along the northwestern part of the lake there are several places that are well suited as a starting point for kayaking, that was where I started my adventure that day.
 Lake Oldevatnet was no longer quiet, but it was still very nice conditions for kayaking.